bldl/emplace-spidermonkey/README.md

    In JavaScript™, objects may have internal slots, which are "hidden" properties that store information about the object.
    In our case, the internal slot `[[MapData]]` holds the actual data of the Map.
 By verifying the presence of the internal slot, the method is making sure we actually are dealing with the correct object.
 This helps with preventing misusage of the function we are dealing with.

-   This step is commmon for most selfhosted MapObject methods.
+   This step is common for most self-hosted MapObject methods.
 The solution for this step already exists in the code.
 Look at `MapForEach`.

    <details>
    <summary>Solution</summary>